edstennettackee/edstennett/_posts/2018-04-28-to-define-is-to-limit.md

 #### To define is to limit.
 From Oscar Wilde’s ‘The Picture of Dorian Gray’, the quote explores how when something is given a definition, it is confined to the parameters of the definition itself and limited as a result.

-For me, when we chose to define, we we compromise the final output and limit the potential of the design.
+For me, when we chose to define, we compromise the final output and limit the potential of the design.
 Design exists in the same way art does; to erase limitations and craft new ideas.
 Over the next 5 minutes, I will explore two very different examples of how defining design too early can have a truly pernicious effect.

 <div class="container">
 <div class="row">